About the School

 One-Plus-One with Southern Maine Community College

-In a cooperative effort with Southern Maine Community College (SMCC), a One-Plus-One program leading to an Associate Degree of Applied Science, is offered to graduates of the School of Surgical Technology by the Department of Allied Health Science.
+In a cooperative effort with Southern Maine Community College (SMCC), a One-Plus-One program leading to an Associate Degree of Applied Science is offered to graduates of the School of Surgical Technology by the Department of Allied Health Science.
 This program focuses on expanding careers through vertical mobility, refining practitioner levels and maximizing employment opportunities.
-After completion of year one of the Maine Medical Center program and upon acceptance by SMCC, the candidate is awarded 45 credits toward advanced standing, which serve as the technical core.
+After completion of year one of the MMC program and upon acceptance by SMCC, the candidate is awarded 45 credits toward advanced standing, which serve as the technical core.
 SMCC then requires a minimum of 22 credits to fulfill degree requirements.
 Regular course offerings or special offerings are available depending on student numbers and needs.
 Click here for more information on the One-Plus-One Program.